 Enhanced understanding of co-digestion will maximise environmental and economic outcomes and ensure that less of Australia’s food waste ends up in landfill.

-Urban Utilities has an existing network of trade waste partners generating food waste including multiple sources of dairy processing, beverage industry, grease trap, meat processing, supermarket and food court waste.
+Urban Utilities has an existing network of commercial customers generating food waste including multiple sources of dairy processing, beverage industry, grease trap, meat processing, supermarket and food court waste.
 All of this food waste could be used in an anaerobic co-digestion process utilising the existing capacity in Urban Utilities digesters.

 Co-digestion requires an understanding of the different operational limits, various process risks and different cost-benefits factors that come from combining different waste streams.
 If not done well, it can result in both operational problems, reduced biogas generation and significant cost burdens to the utilities.
 Therefore, for this project to be a success, it must focus on scaling up, process integration, and the optimisation of retrofitted anaerobic co-digestion processes within the constraints of existing infrastructure.
 In addition, when large volumes of food waste are considered for co-digestion, feeding optimisation is needed to maximise energy recovery and minimise co-digestion downstream impacts.

-The Urban Utilities strategy is to develop anaerobic co-digestion of a range of food waste feedstocks to increase onsite energy production by 20-100% at the Urban Utilities sewage treatment plants.
-Achieving this will prevent more than 40,000 tonnes of food waste from entering landfill annually.
+The Urban Utilities strategy is to become a key player in the circular economy value chain through anaerobic co-digestion.
 This highly beneficial circular economy process can help the industry to reduce its reliance on fossil fuels and the costs of sending food waste to landfill.

-Through environmentally sustainable use of co-digestion, Urban UItilities will promote cooperation between industries to re-direct food and organic waste away from landfill and towards beneficial re-use.
+Through environmentally sustainable use of co-digestion, Urban UItilities will promote cooperation between industries to re-direct food and organic waste away from landfill and towards beneficial re-use other than composting.

 Diverting this organic waste from landfill to anaerobic digestion will potentially reduce the quantity and range of greenhouses gases released to the atmosphere from the waste and increase the generation of renewable energy at the sewage treatment plant.
-This project will deliver a decrease in the cost of renewable energy production through the maximised use of the existing anaerobic digesters to process food waste and organic materials.
+In addition to energy, this project also has the potential to generate beneficial reuse products from the recovered nutrients and solid stream, thus contributing to the circular economy value chain.